deshmukh-tushar/annoyed-wind-8656/README.md

 1 Login with his account:
                       The administrator can access the system by logging in using their unique username and password.
-This ensures that only authorized individuals can                           perform administrative tasks.
+This ensures that only authorized individuals can                           perform administrative tasks. \n
 2 Register new consumers:
                       The administrator has the authority to add new consumers to the system.
-This involves assigning a unique username and password to each new consumer,                         which they can later use to log in.
+This involves assigning a unique username and password to each new consumer,                         which they can later use to log in. \n
 3 View all consumers:
                     The administrator can view a list of all registered consumers in the system.
 This allows them to have an overview of the consumer base.
                     View the bill of the consumer: The administrator can select a specific consumer and view their electricity bill.
 This helps in providing assistance and                     addressing any issues related to billing.